 If you have a large and varied to-do list, using the pomodoro technique can help you crank through projects faster by forcing you to adhere to strict timing.

 Watching the timer wind down can spur you to wrap up your current task more quickly, and spreading a task over two or three pomodori can keep you from getting frustrated and from losing your focus.

 The constant timing of your activities makes you more accountable for your tasks, and minimizes the time you spend procrastinating.
 You’ll grow to respect the tomato, and that can help you to better handle your workload.

 The Pomodoro Technique is founded on three basic assumptions:

-- A different way of seeing time (no longer focused on the concept of becoming) alleviates anxiety and in doing so leads to enhanced personal effectiveness.
+- A different way of seeing time, which is no longer focused on the concept of becoming, alleviates anxiety and in doing so leads to enhanced personal effectiveness.